Hugofslopes/ft_transcendence/README.md

     <li>Introduce an AI opponent.</li>
     <li>Implement WAF/ModSecurity with Hardened Configuration and HashiCorp Vault for Secrets Management.</li>
   <li>Support on all devices.
-        In this module, the main focus is to ensure that the website is responsive, adapting to different screen sizes and orientations, providing a consistent user experience on desktops, laptops, tablets  and smartphones</li>
+        <p>In this module, the main focus is to ensure that the website is responsive, adapting to different screen sizes and orientations, providing a consistent user experience on desktops, laptops, tablets  and smartphones</p></li>
    <li>Expanding Browser Compatibility.
         Enhance the compatibility of the web application by adding support for an additional web browser.</li>
     <li>Multiple language support.</li>